almereyda/awesome-starred/README.md

 ## C++

+- [TheAssassin/AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) - Helper application for Linux distributions serving as a kind of "entry point" for running and integrating AppImages
 - [Zopieux/qnapctl](https://github.com/Zopieux/qnapctl) - Control QNAP TS-453 Pro hardware LEDs, LCD and react to button pushes.
 - [fbdtemme/torrenttools](https://github.com/fbdtemme/torrenttools) - Commandline tool for inspecting, creating and editing BitTorrent metafiles.
 - [rochus-keller/CrossLine](https://github.com/rochus-keller/CrossLine) - CrossLine is an outliner with sophisticated cross-link capabilities in the tradition of the well-respected Ecco Pro